lucamata/lucamata/README.md

 - ```Optimal systems of Lie subalgebras```<BR>
 Looking for efficient algorithms to compute optimal systems of finitely generated Lie subalgebras.
 - ```Computational algebra```<BR>
 Developing some packages in CoCoA and Macaulay2 that can be useful in the framework of commutative algebra and algebraic geometry.
-In particular for deepen the study of the above mentioned topics or approaching some open problems.
+In particular, for deepen the study of the above mentioned topics or approaching some open problems.